zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 ### Incorrect Multiplicity for a Reference Selector {#incorrect-multiplicity-reference}

+Error message: *Association {Name} must be a reference (not a reference set).*

+You will get this error message if you have added a reference selector and then you changed the association from reference type to reference set (from one-to-many or one-to-one to many-to-many).

 A reference selector is a widget that is used to display and edit one-to-many or one-to-one associations.
 For more information on the widget, see [Reference Selector](/refguide/reference-selector/).

 For example, you have several employees who are associated with one city where they work.
 This is a one-to-many association: multiple *Employees* objects are associated with one *City* object.
 Associations that refer to a single object in this manner are *references*, as opposed to *reference sets*, in which multiple objects can refer to multiple other objects.
 In a reference, the "single object" side of the association is always the association's owner.
 For more information on associations and their types, see [Associations](/refguide/associations/).

 {{< figure src="/attachments/refguide/modeling/consistency-errors/consistency-errors-pages/many-to-one-association.png" alt="One-to-many Association" class="no-border" >}}

-If you have added a reference selector and then you changed the association from reference type to reference set (from one-to-many or one-to-one to many-to-many), you will get a consistency error: *Association {Name} must be a reference (not a reference set)*.

 To fix this error, do the following: